Have you looked around your garage lately? Are you thinking of making some changes? Do you need some garage organization?

-Tired of the clutter and disorganization, or that you just can’t seem to find the one thing you know you put over there, but now it’s gone?
+Maybe you’re tired of the clutter and disorganization.
+Perhaps you just can’t seem to find the one thing you know you put over there.

-Before you start scrolling through Pinterest or Instagram for inspiration, there are some things to consider when rethinking your garage organization.
+You can start scrolling through Pinterest or Instagram for inspiration.
+But first, there are some things to consider when rethinking your garage organization.

 Assess Your Needs

 Every garage serves a different purpose.
 What is the purpose of your garage space?
-The garage is a multi-use area for many families, housing seasonal items, old memories, and, if you’re lucky, the family car.
+The garage is a multi-use area for many families, housing seasonal items and old memories.
+If you’re lucky, you might even keep the family car in the garage.

-Before you tear everything out of the garage, take some time to sit down and assess your needs for the space.
+Before you tear everything out of the garage, take some time to sit down and assess your needs.
 What items really need a home there, and what categories do they fall under?

 Armed with this information, you can create zones for the garage.
 Hopefully, you can envision what organizational tools will help bring your vision to life.